ampho-cms/ampho/doc/index.rst

 Ampho and Flask
 ---------------

-It is important to notice again, that Ampho is **not** a standalone framework.
+It is important to notice, that Ampho is **not** a standalone framework.
 It should be considered as a helper library, that may help make development process of Flask applications a little bit easier.
 It means that you don't have to change your development workflow significantly, as well as you don't have to learn new concepts besides couple ones, which are described in this document.
 For all other information please check Flask's official documentation.

 What is a bundle
 ----------------
 Technically bundle is a regular Python package.
 The main purpose of bundles is reducing developers efforts by splitting application into small and maintainable parts.
 Bundle is like `Flask blueprint`_ with slightly improved functionality.